 Best of Split, Croatia

-With an international airport, only 20 km away from the old city means more cocktail and beach time when you arrive in Split.
+Having an international airport only 20 km away from the old city means more cocktails and beach time when you arrive in Split.

-It’s easy enough to get a bus from the airport to the old city or organize a private transfer as they can be cheaper than a taxi.
+It’s easy enough to get a bus from the airport to the old city or organise a private transfer, as they can be cheaper than a taxi.

 If arriving by car, parking in the old city is at a premium, so it pays to ensure your Hotel or Airbnb has parking available.